mallen-11/forecasting-mlb-games/Notes/research_plan.md

     - Need to remove 30 games that started but didn't finish

 - For Our Model
+  - Create a function which takes in a team name and returns the correct abbreviation.
+Right now I feel like I'm always guessing what abbreviation to use
   - Load in features to dataset (Pitching Data from previous starts, avg home attendance, team rank, WAR)
   - Pull in ERA, WHIP from previous starts as well as team fielding percentage
   - We will need to redo hyperparamter searching specifically using a lot more options compared to study